- Greenville Independent School District

 While GISD employees go through annual training through Safe Schools courses, the district goes above and beyond the minimum requirements because we are committed to doing the right things for our students.

-Here is a LINK to additional resources for educators and parents.
+Click here for additional resources for educators and parents.

 -